edson-acordi/4bit-microcomputer/README.md

 - It can be manually programmed by switches or via Arduino/Esp32
 - Built with 74HCTxxx integrated circuits for low power consumption and compatibility with TTL circuits
 - All parts are through-hole for easy assembly
+- All control signals, registers and the program counter are available through the pin header connectors
 - Dual layer Single board with 295.9mm x 196.9mm

 # MikroLeo Architecture #